kailash-manasarovar/statement/docs/timeline/2023/december.md

     - Blinking may have been my only way to register sexual assault as it was happening and while I was sedated.
     - If I'm right about the Finnish woman, in deeply paranoid moments, it certainly appears much more is going on than at first meets the eye.
     - I wonder if *all* the teachers and staff, especially the women, and the townsfolk of Denia are aware of the depths of evil this story potentially contains.
-    - It's perhaps important to note that abuse sufferers, like myself, are going to be broadly more open to seduction manipulation techniques due to the tearing down of psychological boundaries during such attacks.
+    - It's perhaps important to note that abuse sufferers, like myself, are going to be broadly more open to subtle seduction manipulation techniques due to the tearing down of psychological boundaries during such attacks.
+    - Ironically, we will also notice them more clearly due to our heightened awareness capabilities.

-- I wonder now if this woman was somehow involved did she manage to drug me further because when I got back to Madrid I was out of my mind.
+- I wonder now if this woman was somehow involved did she manage to drug me further because, when I got back to Madrid, I was still out of my mind.
 - Curiously, she spoke to me about similar things I had noticed on Twitter content which seemed to be trying to make me insecure about how I looked and whether I was attractive enough for men.
 I thought that was weird, not as weird at the blinking though.

 ## Madrid

 - Back in Madrid after meditation, Matthew and I DM again.
-- We talk about things from when there was a chamber music class, and other stuff.
+- We talk about things from the chamber music class with the trumpet teacher, and other stuff.
 It's personal matters only people related to the gang stalking would know.
-- In one of them, I ask him to come to Madrid.
+- In one of these chats, I ask him to come to Madrid.
 He says it's not happening.
 - I'm not sure it's actually the trumpet teacher at all but I'm extremely high and sexually aroused at this time and it's difficult to keep clear about what's going on.
-- I masturbate and I'm 100% sure now (at the time of writing) the sound of this happening is shared in real time with people in Denia and beyond maybe.
+- I masturbate and I'm 100% sure now (at the time of writing) the sound of this happening is shared in real time with people in Denia and beyond maybe, as the phone is on the bedside table.
 - I visit a friend and tell her everything that's been going on.
 - I tell her I'm communicating with the trumpet teacher with Twitter DMs, and I'm convinced I have a boyfriend, or soon will have one.
 - I ask her about Spanish men, what they're like, etc.